 Boards are pivotal in improving cyber security

 Board awareness and understanding of cyber security risks are paramount if a company is going to successfully handle security.
 Board members don’t need to be technical experts, but they do need to have a basic understanding in order to have a conversation and comprehend the importance of what is required.
-We cover this topic in our blog on The Cyber Governance Healthcheck.

 The National Cyber Security Centre has released a really useful toolkit designed to help essential discussions about cyber security to take place between the Board and their technical experts.